 Coloane, Macau

-Best Hotel in Coloane: City of Dreams Morpheus Hotel
+City of Dreams Morpheus Hotel | Best Hotel in Coloane

 This spectacular five-star Macau hotel has an indoor swimming pool, a fitness center, and casino.
 Rooms have air conditioning, awesome views and each comes with its own bath tub and working space.
 There’s also a delicious restaurant and stylish bar on site.
 Of all the luxury hotels in Macau, this one is sure to leave you impressed.

-Best Hotel in Coloane: Pousada de Coloane Beach Hotel
+Pousada de Coloane Beach Hotel | Best Hotel in Coloane

 This four-star resort is my top choice for where to stay in Coloane.
 It boasts a variety of relaxing wellness amenities and a unique in-house restaurant.
 It has traditional rooms with modern amenities and spa-like bathrooms.

-The Studio City Hotel is set in Cotai, a short drive from the Coloane neighbourhood.
+The Studio City Hotel is set in Cotai, a short drive from the Coloane neighborhood.
 It is located close to Macau’s top tourist attractions, casinos, restaurants and shops.
 This four-star hotel is home to the world’s only figure-8 Ferris wheel, a flight simulator and an indoor play zone for kids.

-Best Airbnb in Coloane: Boutique retreat away from the city madness!
+Boutique retreat away from the city madness! | Best Airbnb in Coloane

 This charming three-bedroom home is the ideal choice if you’re wanting to escape the hectic inner-city vibes, and soak in a calmer, more tranquil side of the city.
 Temples, beaches, and hiking trails will keep you busy in the day until you’re ready to spend your evening diving into local delicacies.